Gozala/work/index.md

 ## User Interface

 Reimagining medium for the web, that is not just a client application a.k.a web browser.
-The True User Agent had been recurring objective of small team at Mozilla that I had opportunity to be a part of.
+The True User Agent had been recurring objective of the small team at Mozilla that I had an opportunity to be a part of.

 User interface for the new generation web engine [Servo][], fit for the future and adequate for volumes of information that conventional browsers were failing to manage, was the goal of the [browser.html](./browserhtml) project.
-Empowered by [user research][] I have took part in exploring several concepts.
+Empowered by [user research][] we have exploring several concepts.

 #### Frame free web

 A **website art-directing the experience** was the future in which browser is an OS in disguise _(a.k.a [Firefox OS][])_.
 There was no place for ugly frame around the web, so we developed minimal chrome that like chameleon would adapt and blend in with the the content.
 [Read full story](./frame-free-web)

+#### Web User Interface

+Empowering users to (re)shape their User Agent was the vision, which is why user interface of this browser was just an HTML file hosted in the cloud.
+For different interface just point to a different HTML file.
+[Read full story](./graphene)

 #### Web Cards